Blog > FOSS > Purism Librem 5 software review : our list to Santa

 Running a Linux on a cellular phone enables new uses, especially for tech savvy, but it comes with its lot of drawbacks.
 The main notable ones is that Linux phones is a brand new field, and a lot of apps are simply 'not ready'.
 Either because their UI is not adaptive, because they have not been adapted to mobile user interactions (swiping and other gestures), or just because they have not been tested enough by users, so some actions feels convoluted.

 FOSS developers do their best, and a whole lot of great work has been done so far.
 However we are not yet at a point where Linux phones can be put in the hands of a larger audience.
 With our fresh eyes of new Linux mobile users, we want to list here the main things that we felt were really missing to provide a good user experience (at least for our biased geeky use).
-We focused on GNOME Core and Circle apps, and mobile/Librem5 specific apps developped by Purism.
+We focused on GNOME Core and Circle apps, and mobile/Librem5 specific apps developed by Purism.
 What we expect from a phone is to:

 • place calls